anyaevostinar/anyaevostinar.github.io/classes/201-s26/syllabus.md

 An important aspect of specifications grading is revision. **You may revise any homework deliverable up until the last day of classes.** Learning is not a linear process, and it involves making mistakes and learning from them.
 You may *individually* revise and resubmit a deliverable at least once, within a week after its assessment has been released.
 I will keep the higher of the {original, revised} levels (though if you end up with a revised submission at a lower level than the original, we should meet to discuss it).
 You may *individually* [further revise](revision-process) that deliverable before the end of the term and request additional feedback via a form (linked [here](revision-process)), however I make no guarantee of how quickly the resubmission will be assessed; it might not happen until the end of the term.
-Even if an assignment was initially a paired assignment, all revisions should be completed individually.
+All revisions should be completed individually, though you may get help from the same sources as originally specified.

 ### Exam retakes and revisions